-Densities can fortunately summarize the desired probabilities in a single intuitive graph.
-We therefore consider recovering conditional densities $f(Y(T)|\bm{X})$ from RCT data.
-Consider for example two treatments $T=0$ and $T=1$.
+Conditional densities can fortunately summarize the desired probabilities in a single intuitive graph, especially when the potential outcomes are univariate.
+We therefore consider recovering $f(Y(T)|\bm{X})$ from RCT data.
+Consider for example two treatments $\mathcal{T} = \{0,1\}$.
 We can estimate the unconditional densities $f(Y(0))$ and $f(Y(1))$ using RCT data as shown in Figure \ref{fig_densities:population}.
-Both of the densities are very similar because they summarize the treatment effect across everyone recruited in the RCT, some of whom may respond well to treatment while others may not.
-In contrast, Figure \ref{fig_densities:patient} displays the densities $f(Y(0)|\bm{x})$ and $f(Y(1)|\bm{x})$ estimated from the original RCT, as if we had run an RCT personalized towards a particular patient where everyone recruited into the trial had the same covariate values $\bm{X}=\bm{x}$.
-Notice that most of the patients in this trial who received $T=1$ had a reduction in symptom severity $Y$ compared to those who received $T=0$.
+Both of the densities are very similar because they summarize the treatment outcomes across everyone recruited in the RCT, some of whom may respond well to treatment while others may not.
+In contrast, Figure \ref{fig_densities:patient} displays the densities $f(Y(0)|\bm{x})$ and $f(Y(1)|\bm{x})$ estimated from the original RCT, as if we had run an RCT personalized towards a particular patient where everyone recruited into the trial had the exact same covariate values $\bm{X}=\bm{x}$.
+Notice that most of the patients in this trial who received $T=1$ had a reduction in symptom severity, as measured using univariate outcomes, compared to those who received $T=0$.
 Conditional densities thus can summarize the results of a personalized RCT which may differ substantially from the results of the original RCT.

+Conditional densities are unfortunately much more difficult to estimate than conditional expectations in the non-parametric setting, especially with the small sample sizes seen in RCTs (e.g., at most a few hundred samples per treatment).
+Existing methods struggle in this setting.

-\textbf{Contributions.} In this paper, we propose to recover non-parametric conditional density estimates by utilizing a new procedure called Dirac Delta Regression (DDR).
-DDR transforms $Y(T)$ into a set of asymptotically Dirac delta distributions and then regresses the distributions on $\bm{X}$ as described in Section \ref{sec_alg}.
-The algorithm also selects all hyperparameters automatically without access to the true conditional density.
+DDR transforms $Y(T)$ into a set of asymptotically Dirac delta distributions and then regresses the distributions on $\bm{X}$ as described in the Section \ref{sec_alg}.
+The algorithm also \textit{directly} estimates $f(Y(T)|\bm{X})$ using established regression procedures and tunes a minimal number of hyperparameters automatically without access to the true conditional density.
 We prove consistency of the procedure as well as establish the bias rate with respect to the transformation in Section \ref{sec_theory}.
-Experiments in Section \ref{sec_exp} show that DDR (a) leads to state-of-the-art performance in practice and (b) allows biomedical investigators to estimate the densities of a personalized RCT from the original RCT data without additional data collection.
+Experiments show that DDR (a) leads to state-of-the-art performance in practice and (b) allows biomedical investigators to estimate the densities of a personalized RCT from the original RCT data without additional data collection.